victoria655/Botbatlr/README.md

 ### `npm run build` fails to minify

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+### BotBattlr

+---

+### Project Name
+- Scholarship Navigator

+---

+### Description
+Welcome to BotBattlr, a fun and interactive app where you can collect, manage, and deploy a variety of bots!
+Build your own bot army, organize bots based on their class, and choose your favorite bots to fight for you.
+You can add them to your army, view their stats, and discharge them if needed!

+---
+### Key Features
+1.Bot Collection: View a list of bots, filter them by class (e.g., Medic, Assault, Defender, etc.), and search for specific bots by name or weapon.

+2.Bot Details: Click on a bot to see its full details, including stats like health, damage, and armor.

+3.Add to Army: Select bots to add to your army.
+If a bot is already in your army, you’ll be notified.

+4.Manage Your Army: View the bots in your army and remove them if you wish.
+You’ll be asked for confirmation before discharging a bot from your army.

+5.Responsive Design: Works seamlessly on both desktop and mobile devices.

+---

+### Behavior-Driven Development (BDD)
+1. Bot Collection
+Users can view a list of bots with their names, images, and descriptions.

+Users can search for bots by name or weapon.

+Users can filter bots by class.

+2. Bot Details
+Clicking a bot shows its detailed information, including avatar, name, health, damage, armor, and catchphrase.

+3. Add Bot to Army
+Users can add a bot to their army from the details page.

+Duplicate bots cannot be added to the army.

+4. View Army
+Users can view all the bots in their army, with names, images, and stats.

+5. Discharge Bot from Army
+Users can discharge a bot from their army with a confirmation prompt.

+Discharging can be confirmed or canceled.

+6. Responsive Design
+The app adapts to mobile view, with a responsive layout and navigation.

+7. Persistent Data
+Added bots remain in the army after page refresh or app restart.

+---

+### Technologies Used
+1.React: For building the user interface.

+2.React Router: For navigation between pages.

+3.JSON Server: For simulating a backend database to fetch and manipulate bot data.

+4.LocalStorage: For persisting the bot army data in the browser across sessions.

+5.CSS: For styling the app with a clean and responsive layout.

+---
+### Author

+Praise Victoria
+Email: karonjivictoria@gmail.com

+---
+ ### Setup Instructions

+1.Clone the repository
+2.Navigate to the project directory in a code editor like VS Code.
+3.Run the application
+4.Open index.html in a browser.
+---

+### Contact Information

+For inquiries or suggestions regarding this project, reach out to the author:
+Email: karonjivictoria@gmail.com

+---

+ ### License

+License: This project is licensed under the MIT License.
+Copyright: © 2025 Praise Victoria.
+All rights reserved.

+---

 ### Site is live at :

 https://botbatlr.pages.dev/army